Harville History, Family Crest & Coats of Arms

-Searching for a better life, many English families migrated to British colonies.
-Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
-For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Harville or a variant listed above:
+Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
+Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
+Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
+Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
+Early North American immigration records have revealed a number of people bearing the name Harville or a variant listed above:

 Harville Settlers in United States in the 19th Century

 - J W Harville, who landed in San Francisco, California in 1850